 - Cultural support groups

-- The Academic Skills Centre offers one-to-one consultations for distance students by phone or email.
-Appointments can be made by contacting the ASC, by email firstname.lastname@example.org or by phone, call us on Toll Free 0800 827 748, ext 6314 or by email email@example.com
+- The Academic Skills Centre offers one-to-one consultations for distance students by phone and Zoom.
+Appointments can be made by contacting the ASC, by email firstname.lastname@example.org or by phone, call us on Toll Free 0800 827 748, and ask for the Academic Skills Centre.

 - If you need assistance with an assignment or essay, you can book an appointment and email your work, questions and concerns to an assigned learning advisor (at least two days before the appointment).
 The advisor will read the assignment and phone you to work through any issues with the assignment.
-You are welcome to make an appointment every two weeks for up to eight appointments per year.
+You are welcome to make an appointment as often as every two weeks for up to eight appointments per year.